tnyim/jungletv-afdocs/reference/server/jungletv_queue.md

 ##### Parameters

 - `pageID` - A case-sensitive string containing the ID of the application page to enqueue, as passed to [`publishFile()`](jungletv_pages.md#publishfile).
-- `placement` - A case-sensitive string containing the desired placement of the new queue entry.
+- `placement` - A case-sensitive [queue placement string](#queue-placement-string) containing the desired placement of the new queue entry.
-  Possible values include:
-  - `later`, to add the new queue entry at the end of the queue, or wherever the insert cursor is placed.
-  - `aftercurrent`, to place the new queue entry after the currently playing entry.
-  - `now`, to replace any currently playing entry, skipping it.
-    If the currently playing entry is unskippable or skipping is disabled, this behaves like `aftercurrent`.
 - `length` - An optional number indicating the desired length, in milliseconds, for the new queue entry.
   If not specified or if set to infinity, once the corresponding queue entry begins playing, it will only stop once skipped/removed.
   A length for such queue entries will not be visible in the user interface.